 - Keep it to just a few colours per page.
 Common misconception is that good design is a lot of good colour.
 It isn’t, it’s a few colours used well.
 Less is more.

 - Images are good.
 Take 15 minutes to find high quality stock images (they can even be free) and help people visualise the story you’re telling.
 But keep them to less than 100KB, big images make pages load slowly, amd as we said earlier, slow sites are a big no no.

 - Break the text up.
 Separate out points and keep it minimal.
 Prioritise what points you want to get across.

 - Focus on one Call to Action (CTA) per page/post.
 On that note, keep the action that you want someone to take easy and singular.
 Just sign up or just call.
 Don’t overcomplicate it.

-We love the idea of asking “if you liked that, you’ll love this” for next steps.
+We love the idea of asking “if you liked that, you’ll love this” as a next step.
 We use it on our sign up forms and landing pages all the time.
-A lot of customers ask us “well why should we pay more if so-and-so down the road can do it for $500?”
-We understand what you’re saying but ultimately you generally do get what you pay for.
-Our customers have found is that they have a great site that really earns its keep, plus they don’t have to pay for expensive fixes if they invest properly.
-You need to input a certain amount before you get anything out of anything.
-You have to invest to receive.
+A lot of customers ask us “well, why should we pay more if so-and-so down the road can do it for $500?”
+Our response is that we understand what they’re saying but tell them that ultimately you generally do get what you pay for.
+Our customers

 - Don’t pay for cheap websites because they’ll be ineffective and you’ll just keep paying for them.